Richard Wood (footballer): Rotherham United

+Doncaster Rovers

+On 23 May 2023, Wood signed a one-year contract with Doncaster Rovers.

+On 7 May 2025, Wood announced his retirement from football due to a persistent ankle injury.

 International career

 While playing for Sheffield Wednesday, Wood received a call up from the England national under-21 football team however injury prevented him from meeting up with the squad.

+Coaching career

+On 20 May 2025, Wood returned to Rotherham United as first-team coach.

 Personal life

 His younger brother, Nick Wood, played in the Sheffield Wednesday academy until the end of the 2009–10 season.
 He subsequently played a few games for Tranmere Rovers and Mansfield Town.

+He studied for a degree in Professional Sports Writing and Broadcasting at Staffordshire University.